d0m0l33/Paymaster-Demo/README.md

 ## Troubleshooting

-- **RPC Errors**: Make sure you're connected to the Hoodi testnet
+- **RPC Errors**: Make sure you're connected to the Hoodi testnet local fork/public
-- **Transactions** using the default rpc url can take up to two minutes for the UI to recieve messages.
+- **Transactions** using the default public rpc url may take up to two minutes for the UI to recieve messages.
 - **Connection Issues**: Check MetaMask is unlocked and connected to the Hoodi network

 ## Resources